trust-mfn-berlin/animals-as-objects/vault/story.moving-horseshoe-crabs.md

 In August 1866, fishermen caught a number of horseshoe crabs off the Dutch coast.
 What was unusual about this by-catch was that the species, _Limulus polyphemus_ (Linnaeus, 1758), had mainly been found in the North Atlantic up until that point, but never in European waters.[^1] How had the animals made their way to the North Sea, and why do we still know about them today?
 Or, in other words: How was knowledge about their distribution produced, and how was it disseminated?

-## Abandoned in the ocean – from aquarium exhibits to surplus animals
+## Abandoned in the Ocean: From Aquarium Exhibits to Surplus Animals

 Live horseshoe crabs came to Europe, among other things, on the back of the aquarium trade, which began picking up speed in the mid-19th century.
 At that time, successfully shipping live water creatures was still a sensational feat.
 There had already been imports of live animals for 18th-century menageries and the zoological gardens of the early 19th century.
 By contrast, the transport of aquatic animals had until that point been mainly limited to preserved specimens that arrived by trade or passenger ship in harbours, from where they made their way into natural history collections or the hands of private collectors.
 While seamen in harbour towns like Hamburg had long been supplying natural history museums, private collectors, and the natural history trade with sea creatures, it was only in the mid-19th century that the transport of live animals experienced a noticeable boom when the aquarium trade, which had begun in England, spread to Europe and beyond.[^2]
 The question of which species would prevail as aquarium animals and therefore objects of trade, and what value would be ascribed to them, depended on demand but also on practical factors such as their transportability and ability to survive.
 For, at that time, nowhere near all animals survived the long voyages on board ships, which often took months.
 In 1900, aquarists still believed it was a “recognised fact that it is much easier to import live elephants than a finger-long fish”.[^3] The particular challenge presented by attempting to transport live water creatures was that most of them required a mini-environment to be created for them.
 This did not just take a lot of effort and money, but also required specific knowledge of a given species’ habitat.